Watson-Personal-Assistant/developer/_content/understand-service/knowledge-store.md

 ## Query

-There are REST APIs that allow you query the Knowledge component for objects of a certain type or attribute value.
+There are REST APIs that allow you query the Knowledge (alpha) component for objects of a certain type or attribute value.

 ## Healthcheck